haplesshero13/haplesshero13.github.io/_posts/2026-07-14-reward-hacking-human.md

+---
+layout: post
-# Reward-Hacking Human Attention: The Token Slot Machine
+title: "Reward-Hacking Human Attention: The Token Slot Machine"
+author: Avery Yen
+date: 2026-07-14
+tags:
+  - AI
+  - addiction
+  - disempowerment
+---

 ## What do prediction markets, social media, and generative AI have in common?